Mortoti/code-the-vacation-challenge-2025/README.md

 Welcome to the official showcase for the **Code the Vacation Challenge 2025**!

-This challenge was the first major project for the NOLAP TECH Python bootcamp, where **13 students participated**.
-The task was to build a project of **their choice** using **only** the fundamental concepts taught up to that point: loops, lists, conditionals, functions, and (for those who started later) dictionaries.
+This challenge was the first major project for the **NOLAP TECH Python bootcamp**, which I organized and taught for university students. **13 students participated**, and the task was to build a project of **their choice** using **only** the fundamental concepts taught up to that point: loops, lists, conditionals, functions, and (for those who started later) dictionaries.

 The primary goal was to encourage students to apply core concepts creatively and build ambitious projects.
 The focus was on the **vision, architecture, and creative solutions** they came up with, demonstrating their understanding.
 While some projects may have minor bugs (a natural part of coding!), we are celebrating the incredible effort shown in these submissions.

 *Please note: This challenge was separate from the final end-of-bootcamp project, which all students must complete to receive their Certificate of Completion.*

 A huge congratulations to *all* participants!
 Below is the "Hall of Fame" for our challenge winners and a list of all participants.

+---
+*(Rest of the README remains the same)*

 ---